Last updated 19 Sep

-A twice weekly newsletter, replacing the current WIS, Church News and Lacock Pew News, will be published on a Wednesday and Saturday giving more information.
-This will be emailed to those who have signed up to our current newsletters.
+A weekly newsletter, replacing the current WIS, Church News and Lacock Pew News, will be published on a Wednesday and Saturday giving more information.
+This will be emailed to those who have signed up to receive Team News.
 You can be added to this distribution by emailing email@example.com.
-Copies of these newsletters can be found at: TEAM NEWS
+Copies of these newsletters can be found at: TEAM NEWS.
+Latest Issue #47 released on 19 Sep 20

 A prayer for all those affected by coronavirus